 Veterans' Educational Assistance Program (VEAP)

-- You opened and contributed to your account before April 1, 1987.
+- You opened and put money into your VEAP account before April 1, 1987, and

-- You completed your first period of service and were discharged or released from service under conditions other than dishonorable.
+- You finished your first period of service and were discharged or released from service under conditions other than dishonorable.

 - Co-op training